No carpet cleaner listed in Philpstoun yet.

 About Philpstoun

-Philpstoun is a small hamlet between Linlithgow and Broxburn, formerly a shale oil village and now a quiet residential settlement on the back roads of central West Lothian.
+Philpstoun is a small village between Linlithgow and Broxburn, with roots in the shale oil industry that once dominated central West Lothian.

-The Union Canal passes nearby, and the surrounding countryside is predominantly agricultural, with the Bathgate Hills visible to the south.
+The Union Canal passes nearby and the surrounding countryside is predominantly agricultural, with the Bathgate Hills rising to the south and views north across the Forth valley.

-Linlithgow is the nearest town, giving residents access to rail connections and a full range of shops and services.
+Linlithgow is the nearest town, giving residents access to rail connections, a full range of shops and a GP surgery.

 About West Lothian

-West Lothian is a council area in the heart of the central belt, sitting between Edinburgh to the east, Falkirk to the north, and North Lanarkshire to the west.
+West Lothian is a council area in the heart of the central belt, sitting between Edinburgh to the east, Falkirk to the north and North Lanarkshire to the west.

 It is a county of contrasts: historic royal burghs like Linlithgow and ancient villages like Torphichen sit alongside the new town of Livingston and the former mining and shale oil communities that shaped the landscape in the 19th and 20th centuries.

-Livingston is the county's main centre — Scotland's fifth-largest settlement — but West Lothian's character is defined as much by its smaller towns: Bathgate, Broxburn, Whitburn, and Linlithgow each have their own distinct identity.
+Livingston is the county's main centre - Scotland's fifth-largest settlement - but West Lothian's character is defined as much by its smaller towns: Bathgate, Broxburn, Whitburn and Linlithgow each have their own distinct identity.

 The oil shale industry, pioneered here in the 1850s by James Young, left a lasting mark on the landscape in the form of distinctive pink bings - the waste heaps of the shale works - that have become recognised landmarks in their own right.

-West Lothian has excellent transport connections, with the M8 and M9 crossing the county, two rail lines linking it to Edinburgh and Glasgow, and Edinburgh Airport on its eastern edge.
+West Lothian has excellent transport connections, with the M8 and M9 crossing the county, two rail lines linking it to Edinburgh and Glasgow and Edinburgh Airport on its eastern edge.